vprover/vampire_publications/experimental_data/IJCAR-2020-COMB-SUP/readme.txt

 ------------- CONTENTS ----------------

-The .csv files containing the raw output of all experiments.
+This repository contains the .csv files containing the raw output of all experiments.
 The experiments were run over two sets of benchmarks:
 a) TPTP benchmarks
 b) Sledgehammer benchmarks
 The names of the .csv files link them directly to the benchmarks described in the paper.

 ---------- OBTAINING Solvers ----------

 The Vampire binary used in the experiment can be obtained at:

 http://www.cs.man.ac.uk/~regerg/files/vampire_ho_schedule.zip